coderextreme/Analytic-Assets-Calculator/README.md

 is prepared to is going to work, but there is also prepared to have as much as you want, but still that buggy, that it does not work yet.

-+ Names of Altcoins shall become also an input, so that it can be displayed in the output, or when the top 10 Types of Altcoins shall be listed for one day, the name shall also be output, so that the name can be an input, to can be output
++ Names of altcoins shall become also an input, so that it can be displayed in the output, or when the top 10 Types of altcoins shall be listed for one day, the name shall also be output, so that the name can be an input, to can be output